htcondor/htcondor/docs/admin-manual/security.rst

 access level, where the commands originate from any machine in the cs.wisc.edu domain.

-In the local configuration file for each host, the host’s owner should be authorized as the owner of the machine.
+In the local configuration file for each host, the host's owner should be authorized as the owner of the machine.
 An example of the entry in the local configuration file: